vaishakp/vaishakp.github.io/README.md

 15. Other more time-consuming, manual, and advanced optimizations that require profiling and are iterative.
 These are not recommended for most people.
 This includes profile-guided optimizations and operations like tuning the depth of loop unrolling.
 16. Running SpEC over NAS storage or any network-connected storage is not recommended.
 Apart from latency issues, on Sonic, I found that SpEC hangs every time a packet is dropped, and the MPI processes are exposed to race conditions, even if TCP is used.
 17. For benchmarking certain third-party linear algebra libraries with various combinations of compilers, please refer to www.gitlab.com/vaishakp/benchmarks.git
+18. glibc. glibc is one of the most important libraries that determines the performance.
+Usually, the Linux kernel is inseparable from glib versioning.
+This means that one cannot upgrade glibc safely and consistently without recompiling the kernel.
+I highly recommend using glibc > 2.34, especially on AMD systems.
+    1. On older versions, glibc was not correctly parsing the available cache on most AMD and some intel systems.
+This was a huge disadvantage to the newer AMD processors:
+    2. On older versions, a certain part of the code in glibc was forcing slower code paths on AMD systems.
+    3. The implementation of various math libraries has been improved in newer glibc versions with e.g. vector intrinsic support.
+    If the HPC OS is using older glibc versions, I recommend upgrading the OS.
+19. Details on additional experiments with SpEC can be found at https://gitlab.com/vaishakp/spec-on-hpcs

 ## Compiling SpEC
 ### Versions of third-party libraries used (as of March 2023)

 ### Compiler flags
 The following flags were used to compile ALL the software/libraries:
 -mavx2, -mfma, -fPIC, -O3, -march=native

+### Issues with FMA
+FMA itself is IEEE compliant and leads to performance and accuracy gains.
+However, some isolated math expressions (which can be classified as unsafe) lead to anomalous loss of accuracy.
+E.g. consider

+Some tests on SpEC fail at the file comparison stages if compared with output in existing  Save directories.
+It is recommended to re-generate tests in these cases.

+## Results

+### ID solver

+### Evolution